 Then two years later in 1973, this was extended to an entire month.

 With this initiative, it is hoped that the public is aware of preserving our historical past and also enhancing our historic communities.

 Preserving Our Heritage

 Not only does the National Trust provide leadership but they are also educators as well.
 They provide articles, case studies, and journals as well as organize conferences and training.

 There is even a quarterly magazine entitled Preservation, and also there is a blog where people can showcase their stories.

 So, why preserve our past?

-After the Civil War, that lasted from 1861 to 1865, America wanted to rebuild.
+After the Civil War, which lasted from 1861 to 1865, America wanted to rebuild.

 There was a sense of national identity and history, and America wanted to preserve important sites and objects that were deemed to be significant to the country’s history.